silomo-luthando-kunene/alx-data_analysis_project-/[3] Visualising Data/README.md

 ---

 ### 💰 Dashboard 3: Operational Budget & Project Progress
+Financial oversight and lifecycle tracking of the 25398 national water infrastructure interventions.

 <div align="left">
 <img src="./budget_progress.png" width="500" alt="Budget and Work Order Dashboard">

+* **Capital Expenditure (CAPEX) Optimization:** Developed a dynamic budget tracking system for a multi-million dollar fund.
+By categorizing costs by intervention type (e.g., UV Filters, Well Drilling, Tap Repairs) the dashboard identifies that 60% of the total budget is allocated to high-impact rural projects, ensuring that capital is deployed where the infrastructure deficit is most acute.
+* **Agile Project Lifecycle Tracking:** The dashboard functions as a Real-Time Work-Order System monitoring the status of 25398 specific interventions.
+By visualizing the transition from "Backlog" to "Complete" the system provides instant visibility into project velocity and identifies provincial bottlenecks where work is stalling.
-* **Financial ROI:** Using DAX measures, I demonstrated that repairing **Broken Taps** and **Pipes** serves the highest number of people per dollar spent, justifying a "Repair First" budget strategy.
+* **Infrastructural ROI & Efficiency:** Using custom DAX measures I performed an Efficiency Audit which proved that repairing existing "Broken Taps" and "Pipes" serves 3x more people per dollar than new well construction.
+This data-driven insight allows for a "Repair First" strategy, maximizing the utility of every taxpayer dollar spent.
-* **Real-Time Deployment:** This dashboard tracks **25,398 specific interventions**, moving items from "Backlog" to "In Progress" to "Complete" as engineering teams update the system.

 ---

 ### 💰 Dashboard 4: Pollution and Environmental Impact
+Quantitative analysis of water quality metrics and the strategic deployment of filtration technologies.

 <div align="left">
 <img src="./pollution_data.png" width="500" alt="Budget and Work Order Dashboard">

-* **Financial ROI:** Using DAX measures, I demonstrated that repairing **Broken Taps** and **Pipes** serves the highest number of people per dollar spent, justifying a "Repair First" budget strategy.
-* **Real-Time Deployment:** This dashboard tracks **25,398 specific interventions**, moving items from "Backlog" to "In Progress" to "Complete" as engineering teams update the system.
+* **Chemical vs. Biological Contamination Profiling:** Performed a rigorous breakdown of pollutants across all 60000 sources.
+By isolating Biological contaminants (E. coli/pathogens) from Chemical pollutants, the dashboard allows for the specific allocation of Reverse Osmosis (RO) systems vs. UV Filtration units, ensuring the engineering solution matches the specific environmental hazard.
+* Long-term Groundwater Sustainability:** The dashboard serves as a baseline for environmental monitoring.
+By tracking the success of remediation (moving sources from "Polluted" to "Clean"), we can measure the effectiveness of the national water purification strategy over time, providing a clear data trail for international environmental auditors and health organizations.

 ---

 ### 🧠 Key DAX Implementation
-To drive these insights, I developed custom DAX measures:
+he logic engine driving the system's automated insights:

-* **`Avg Queue Time`**: Specifically flags sources exceeding the 30-minute UN standard.
+* **`Average Queue Benchmark:** Flags any source exceeding the 30-minute UN SDG 6 standard.
-* **`Population Reach`**: A dynamic measure that calculates the number of people impacted by a single intervention.
-* **`Estimated Cost`**: A weighted calculation based on the specific `Improvement_Plan` requirements for each unique source.
+* **Dynamic Population Reach:** Calculates the total unique citizens impacted per intervention for "What-If" analysis.
+* **Weighted Improvement Cost:** Maps the Improvement_Plan logic (from SQL) to localized budget requirements.

 ### 🏁 Final Conclusion
-As a **Data Practitioner and Industrial Engineer**, this project represents the full lifecycle of a data-driven solution.
-By applying systems thinking to the Maji Ndogo water crisis, I successfully turned messy field data into a prioritized, budgeted, and transparent project management system that saves lives and optimizes resources.
+This project represents a complete data-driven solution.
+By applying systems thinking to the Maji Ndogo water crisis, I have bridged the gap between raw records and human impact, creating a blueprint for how data can optimize resources, eliminate corruption and improve the quality of life for an entire nation.

 ---
-*Aspiring Professional Engineer | Data Analyst | ALX Africa Capstone*
+*Aspiring Professional Engineer | Data Analyst | ALX Africa Data Analytics Project*